Batenech History, Family Crest & Coats of Arms

 Early History of the Batenech family

-Another 167 words (12 lines of text) covering the years 1454, 1460 and 1521 are included under the topic Early Batenech History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Batenech research.
+Another 84 words (6 lines of text) covering the years 1454, 1460 and 1521 are included under the topic Early Batenech History in all our PDF Extended History products and printed products wherever possible.

 Batenech Spelling Variations

 Translation has done much to alter the appearance of many Scottish names.
 It was a haphazard process that lacked a basic system of rules.
 Spelling variations were a common result of this process.
 Batenech has appeared Badenach, Badenack, Badenoch, Badenock, Badinoch, Badynoch, Badyenoch, Baidenach and many more.

 Early Notables of the Batenech family (pre 1700)